RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Setup

 \paragraph{Treatment Effects} To isolate the effect of a given attribute on the reward model, we must take a causal perspective.
 Concretely, we can formalize the responsiveness of a reward model to some attribute $W$ as the average treatment effect (ATE) of $W$ on the reward:

 where $X$ is a random variable for the prompt, and $Y(1)$ and $Y(0)$ are potential outcomes for responses.
 This quantity is the expected change in reward if we were to change the attribute $W$ from 0 to 1, while keeping all other aspects of the response fixed.
-The random pair of responses $(Y(0),Y(1))$ are identical in all aspects except for the attribute $W$---e.g., if $W$ is helpfulness then each counterfactual response should have the same writing level, sentiment, topic, etc. In general, we only actually observe one of the counterfactual responses in our dataset (\Cref{fig:compare}, left).
+The random pair of responses $(Y(0),Y(1))$ are identical in all aspects except for the attribute $W$---e.g., if $W$ is helpfulness then each counterfactual response should have the same writing style, sentiment, topic, etc. In general, we only observe one of the counterfactual responses in our dataset (\Cref{fig:rewrite-illustration}, left)---this is the fundamental problem of causal inference \citep{imbens2015causal}.